biomed-AI/SCHAP/README.md

 - GraphCS

 The workflow includes Seurat, Harmony, GraphCS, and CellChat.
-Seurat and Harmony were utilized for data integration and clustering, GraphCS for cell annotation, and CellChat for calculating cell communication.
+We used Seurat and Harmony were utilized for data integration and clustering, GraphCS for cell annotation, and CellChat for calculating cell communication.

 Preprocess the raw data to satisfy the input of GraphCS
 ```bash